strimzi/strimzi.github.io/_posts/2023-10-23-unidirectional-topic-operator.md

 If the `KafkaTopic` is paused and we delete it, then it will be also deleted in Kafka.
 If the `KafkaTopic` is unmanaged and we delete it, then only the resource will be garbage collected by Kubernetes, but the topic will still exists in Kafka.

-In terms of requirements, the UTO assumes the following grants:
+In terms of requirements, the UTO assumes the following access rights:

 - describe all topics
 - describe all topics configs